Applying as a Transfer Student

 - Complete the Cornell application or the Common Application

-- Submit your official college transcript
+- Have your college registrar office submit your official college transcript

 - Complete your personal essay

 If you have fewer than 24 college credits: